alexwlchan/alexwlchan.net/src/_drafts/aberdulais-waterfall.md

 It carried a tramway that led directly into the site, giving a way to cart materials in and out of the site.
 The horse-drawn carts would bring in the raw materials for the tinplate process, and later take out the finished product.

-Like much of the site, the tramway, village and port are long since gone.
+Like much of the site, the tramway and port are long since gone.
 The opposite side of the tramway is completely overgrown, and even if the bridge was rebuilt it wouldn't go anywhere.
 Only a few remnants remain, such as the carts and the tracks they'd have run on: